alifesoftware/recyclerviewhelper/README.md

   2. If its a feature, bugfix, or anything please only change code to what you specify.
   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
   4. Pull requests _must_ be made against `develop` branch.
 Any other branch (unless specified by the maintainers) will get rejected.
   5. Check for existing [issues](https://github.com/nisrulz/recyclerviewhelper/issues) first, before filing an issue.
   6. Have fun!

+## License
+Licensed under the Apache License, Version 2.0, [click here for the full license](/LICENSE.txt).

 ## Author & support
 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
 See the [the list of contributors here](https://github.com/nisrulz/recyclerviewhelper/graphs/contributors).